 Are you Zoomed Out?

-We have been counting up the number of Zoom or MS Team calls that we participate on each week.
-We were amazed that before we got to the end of Wednesday, we were already in double digits.
-Our clients and suppliers are sharing similar stories, and some can get to double figures even earlier in the week!
+During one lockdown, we counted up the number of Zoom or MS Team calls that we participated on in a week and were amazed that before we got to Thursday, we were already in double digits.
+Our clients and suppliers shared similar stories, and some could get to double figures even earlier in the week!

-There have been a number of studies and articles recently about “Zoom Fatigue” and the affect it is having on individual’s mental health.
-In a recent National Geographic article about ‘Zoom fatigue’, a professor from Pennsylvania describes the exhaustion she felt after teaching her class over Zoom.
+There were a number of studies and articles about “Zoom Fatigue” and the affect it is having on individuals' mental health.
+In a National Geographic article about ‘Zoom fatigue’, a professor from Pennsylvania described the exhaustion she felt after teaching her class over Zoom.
 We can relate to that for sure!

 When on a video call, many people feel that they need to be constantly attentive and looking at the screen, so that everyone can see that they are engaged.
-In the old fashioned physical meeting (remember those?) you wouldn’t be expected to keep eye contact with everyone else in the meeting.
+In physical meetings, you aren’t expected to keep eye contact with everyone else in the meeting.

 Remember the mobile or landline option – yes these still work and can be less intrusive into someone’s day.